Pittsburgh Steelers chairman Dan Rooney still regrets letting the last No. 26 to lead. He didn't want to let this one get away.

-He wouldnt allow it to happen a second time as the Steelers on Friday signed cornerback Deshea Townsend, who took over future Hall of Famer Rod Woodsons signature No. 26 after Woodson left the Steelers as a free agent, to a four-year contract worth $8 million.
+The Steelers on Friday signed cornerback Deshea Townsend to a four-year contract worth $8 million.
 The deal includes a signing bonus of just over $2 million.

-The signing could be a hint that the Steelers arent quite sold on the young corners on their roster.
-Townsend started along with restricted free agent Ike Taylor last season and was told hell continue to be the teams starting right corner in 2006.
+Townsend started along with restricted free agent Ike Taylor last season and was told he'd have a chance to compete for his starting job at right corner in 2006.

-The 5-10, 190-pound Towsned will be entering his ninth season in the NFL, all of which hes spent with the Steelers, who selected him in the fourth round of the 1998 draft.
+The 5-10, 190-pound Towsned enters his ninth season in the NFL, all of which he's spent with the Steelers, who selected him in the fourth round of the 1998 draft.

-Townsend has started 46 games in his career with Pittsburgh, including 23 over the past two seasons.
+Townsend started 46 games in his career with Pittsburgh, including 23 over the past two seasons.
 He started 15 of the 16 regular-season games in 2005 and all four postseason games.
-Townsends three sacks in 2005 tied Troy Polamalu for the most by a Steelers defensive back.
+Townsend's three sacks in 2005 tied Troy Polamalu for the most by a Steelers defensive back.

-Townsends signing caps off a week in which the Steelers were more active than they have ever been in free agency.
-The team has not only re-signed Townsend, but also defensive end Brett Keisel, offensive tackle Barrett Brooks, tight end Jerame Tuman and linebacker Clint Kriewaldt.
-It has also signed free agent safety Ryan Clark from Washington and defensive end Rodney Bailey from Seattle.
+Townsend's signing caps a busy week for the Steelers.
+The team re-signed Townsend and defensive end Brett Keisel, offensive tackle Barrett Brooks, tight end Jerame Tuman and linebacker Clint Kriewaldt.
+The Steelers also signed safety Ryan Clark from Washington and defensive end Rodney Bailey from Seattle.